 We guide fly anglers year-round, all over the state of Washington for trout, steelhead, bass and more.
 We also guide for chinook salmon and steelhead in Southwest Alaska.
 Below are descriptions of our destinations.
 Feel free to contact us for more information or to book a trip.

 We swing flies with single and two-handed rods for steelhead on the Skagit/Sauk and the Olympic Peninsula rivers from December through April.
 This is sink tips with big rods and big flies kind of fishing.
 During early season we ply the Skykomish for hatchery fish and as the season progresses it becomes a wild steelhead show.
-We keep the nymphing to a minimum, preferring to swing flies for these native fish.
+We save the nymph rods for trout on the Yakima, preferring to swing flies for these native fish.

 Bull trout/spey casting tune up trips are offered on the Skagit/Sauk October--December too.
-This is a fun way to catch a few fish and work on your casting on a beautiful river.
+This is a fun way to catch a few fish and work on your casting in a beautiful setting.

 Full day steelhead float trips are $500.
 2 anglers max and all fishing gear and lunch are provided.
 Shuttle is provided when available.
 See bottom of the page for more info.